josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 The harms of AI aren't a standalone issue; as AI becomes a part of _other_ technologies and systems, it's exacerbating their existing problems, and accelerating the damage they're doing.

-I've already touched on propaganda, disinformation, and the justice system.
+I've already touched on propaganda, disinformation, and the criminal justice system.
 Those are easy examples, but the tech is being used for rampant harm even when there's not necessarily any broader intent or purpose behind it.

 Recently, for example, Facebook was flooded with AI-generated videos of women being violently strangled.
 There was no apparent deeper purpose behind this horrifying wave of misogynistic terrorism, however; it just happened to be what the algorithm rewarded.
 That content generated engagement, and that engagement generated more of the same content.

-Sometimes this effect is more or less benign (see: Shrimp Jesus); other times, a machine working out the most effective way to farm engagement will decide to make videos of vulnerable people (like immigrants, from one recent real example) being horrifically brutalized.
+Sometimes this effect is more or less benign (see: Shrimp Jesus); other times, a machine built to provoke a reaction will inevitably hit paydirt in the horrifying, the traumatizing, and the unacceptable.

 AI isn't just harmful on its own; it's a force multiplier for existing harms.

 What sort of viewpoint must it take to see this as merely a negligible side effect?
 A worthy compromise for faster jpegs?

+How can I possibly feel positive about supporting the companies enabling all of this?
+About giving them my money, to help them keep on doing things just like these?

 ---